 Would you like to stay overnight at another campsite during your visit?
-Besides Gilwell Ada’s Hoeve, we have two more campsites in Ommen: Scouting campsite Eerde and Zeeserveld.
+Besides Gilwell Ada’s Hoeve, we have two more campsites in Ommen: Scouting campsite Eerde and Zeesserveld.
 Both are very suitable for an overnight stay.
-Scouting campsite Eerde is managed by its owners, whereas Zeeserveld is managed by the camp staff of Gilwell Ada’s Hoeve.
-An overnight stay at Zeeserveld is free of charge for scouts camping at Gilwell Ada’s Hoeve.
+Scouting campsite Eerde is managed by its owners, whereas Zeesserveld is managed by the camp staff of Gilwell Ada’s Hoeve.
+An overnight stay at Zeesserveld is free of charge for scouts camping at Gilwell Ada’s Hoeve.
 It is an ideal campsite for troops that enjoy multi-day hiking.

 Scouting campsite Eerde